tds455/GraphQL-Django-Timeclock/README.md

 ```

 ## Notes
-This was my first project working with graphQL.
-In some places best practices may not be followed and I learnt a lot on the go, so I'm especially grateful for any feedback!
+This was my first project working with graphQL and I learnt a lot on the go, so I'm especially grateful for any feedback!